itai421/logic-validator/README.md

 ## Contributing
-This package is a desgin propeseal more than an out of the box solution, so pleases feel free to fork it, tweak it and twist it.
+This package is a design proposal more than an out of the box solution, so please feel free to fork it, tweak it and twist it.

-If you think others can enjoy your contribution please open a PR.
+If you think others can enjoy your contribution, please open a PR.

 Enjoy :)